Mundesley Volunteer Inshore Lifeboat: New station

-A new Lifeboat station was built in 2006 which was funded entirely by donations received by the public.
+A new lifeboat station was built in 2006 which was funded entirely by donations received by the public.
 The new station is a steel-framed building which has block and brick curtain walling.
 The roof is constructed from insulated steel cladding.
 The interior consist of a main boat hall in which the boat and the tractor sit side by side ready for service.
 Also on the ground floor is the drying room which holds all of the crew's personal protection equipment such as drysuits, helmets and lifejackets.
 This room is constantly kept warm and damp free to prolong the life of the crews valuable kit.
 The first floor consists of four main rooms.
 The lookout is situated on the eastern elevation so that almost the whole of the Mundesley guard is visible.
 Also kept in this room are charts of the coast and two VHF radios so a constant communications can be kept with the boat whilst it is out at sea.
 A second room, next door is used as a crew training room.
 In this room the Lifeboat service hold the majority of their meetings.
 It is also where training sessions, which are held fortnightly on a Monday night, take place.
 The other two rooms on the first floor are used as the Coxswains office and a Kitchen area.

 Lifeboat

-The Mundesley Inshore Lifeboat is a semi rigid inflatable boat of 4.5 m.
+The Mundesley Inshore Lifeboat is a semirigid inflatable boat of 4.5 m.
 She was built by Goodchild Marine of Great Yarmouth and she is a Tornado type, called Footprints.
 The boat is powered by a 60 BHP Mercury outboard engine.
 This pushes the boat over the water at a maximum speed of 28 kn.